MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Retention_Policies.md

 5. In the **Manage mailbox archive** pane that appears, select the toggle switch for **Mailbox archive status** to change it to **Enabled**.
 Select **Save** and then close the pane.

 6. It might take a few moments to create Holly's archive mailbox.
-Once a message appears indicating **Mailbox archiving successfully updated**, selec the X in the upper right corner of th pane to close it.
+Once a message appears indicating **Mailbox archiving successfully updated**, select the X in the upper right corner of the pane to close it.

 7. On the **Manage mailboxes** page, select the **Refresh** icon on the menu bar above the list of users.
 Holly's archive mailbox should now be **Active** once the archive mailbox is created.
 You may have to wait a minute or two and refresh again until **Active** appears.